Advanced WordPress User Management Plugin

 Managing user details with user profile data

 The custom user profiles of Users Insights are where you can see all the information about a particular user in a single place.
 The custom user profiles give you a quick overview of all your user data.
-You can see general user data as well as personal user data like the user location, activity, custom post types and notes.
+You can see general userpersonal user data like the user location, activity, custom post types, and notes.

 Custom WordPress and WooCommerce user profile

-Our User Profile Pages guide shows how each of these sections work.
-All these sections are flexible, in special the activity panel which includes an overview of all Custom Post Types and content created by your users (including comments).
-This is particularly useful if you have plugins such as WooCommerce, LearnDash, Ultimate Member or any other where user information is stored in custom post types.
+Our User Profile Pages guide shows how each of these sections works.
+All these sections are flexible, especially the activity panel, which includes an overview of all Custom Post Types and content created by your users (including comments).
+This is particularly useful if you have plugins such as WooCommerce, LearnDash, Ultimate Member, or any other where user information is stored in custom post types.

-You can add user notes that can be used to communicate with your own team members internally.
-After they are added you can also retrieve the notes information in the user filters.
+You can add user notes that can be used to communicate with your team members internally.
+After they are added, you can also retrieve the notes information from the user filters.
 You can read more about this feature in our User Notes article.

 How to update WordPress user data

-Another important aspect of the user profile is the custom fields section.
-In that section of your page you can quickly see all the user’s custom fields and their values.
-It’s also possible to quickly update a custom field data in the User Profile.
-If you are interested there’s a lot more to learn about this feature in our Custom User Fields guide.
+Another critical aspect of the user profile is the custom fields section.
+You can quickly see all the custom fields and users in that section of your page.
+It’s also possible to quickly update custom field data in the User Profile.
+If you are interested, there’s much more to learn.
+This feature is in our Custom User Fields guide.

 Edit a dropdown field in WooCommerce customer profile

-Integrating and managing custom user data from other plugins
+Integrating and managing custom user data from other WordPress plugins

 Almost any plugin will store custom data for your users.
-But often freely controlling and searching these fields isn’t possible.
-Users Insights has a feature to map existing user meta fields to custom fields.
-You can do that under Users Insights > Custom Fields, and with that you’ll see your fields in the user profile.
+But often, freely controlling and searching these fields isn’t possible.
+Users IInsigisn’tasa feature that maps existing user meta fields to custom fields.
+You can do that under Users Insights > Custom Fields; you’ll see your fields in your profile.

-Additionally, Users Insights has integration modules for some of the most popular plugins, and each will automatically map and format the custom fields for that plugin in particular.
-Also some modules allow you new filtering methods for your users.
+Nonetheless, this may not be enough to correctly get the information you want.
+Data is stored in many different ways, and rarely are these fields in a human-readable format.
+Although it is possible to convert usiusit’setaelds into a readable format, you do always need custom codcodon’tdditionallysers Insights has integration modules for some of the most popular plugins, and each will automatically map and format the custom fields for that plugin in particular.
+Also, some modules allow you to use new filtering methods for your users.

 Plugins integration

-We have multiple modules and tutorials on how to make the most out of each plugin along with Users Insights.
-At the moment these are the available modules:
+We have multiple modules, tutorials on making the most of each plugin, and user insights.
+At the moment, these are the available modules:

-• WooCommerce – for the WooCommerce user management you can see number of orders, lifetime value, last order and number of reviews.
-You can also filter users based on some additional criteria, such as getting all users who bought a specific product.
+• WooCommerce – for WooCommerce user management, you can see the number of orders, lifetime value, last order, and reviews.
+You can also filter users based on additional criteria, such as getting all users who bought a specific product.

-• Ultimate Membermembership management tools so that you’ll be able to search and filter through the member’s custom fields, interests and groups.
+• Ultimate Member – membership management tools so you can search for anyone through the memmembers’stom fields and intmembersnd groups.
 All the user account data is loaded into Users Insights.

-• BuddyPress – you can read add filter your user profile data, their groups, number of posts, number of groups, number of friends and more.
+• BuddyPress – you can read and filter your user profile data, their groups, number of posts, groups, friends, and more.

-• Easy Digital Downloads – similarly to the WooCommerce module, the data such as the lifetime value, number of orders and last order date are all there as soon as you enable it.
+• Easy Digital Downloads – Similar to the WooCommerce module, the data such as the lifetime value, number of orders, and last order date are all there as soon as you enable it.

-• Gravity Forms – when used with the User Registration add-on, you can search users though their submitted data.
+• Gravity Forms – When used with the User Registration add-on, you can search users by their submitted data.

-• LearnDash – you can see your user’s courses, course progress, quizzes and their LearnDash groups.
+• LearnDash – you can see your users, course programs, and their LearnDash groups.

-• WooCommerce Subscriptions – you can check your user’s subscriptions, the total amount of subscriptions and the status of these.
+• WooCommerce Subscriptions – you can check your useuser’sbscriptions, the tustuser’smount subscriptions, and the status of these.

-You can manage your users by their location, if you have the geolocation module active.
+You can manage your users by their location if you have the geolocation module active.
 The first option you have is the map view of any filters.
-You can click the “Enter Map View” button, so you’ll see a representation of your data in a map.
+You can click the “E”ter Map View” “button, so “y” you’re an r “p” presentation of your data on a map.

 wordpress users geolocation

-The geolocation options aren’t limited to the map though.
-As you can see in our Geolocation guide, there are many ways that you can use location-based filters in your WordPress user management.
-One example is filtering all users from a region, such as New York.
+The geolocation options are attached to the map.
+As you can see in our Geolocation guide, there are many ways to use location-based filters in your WordPress user management.
+One example is filtering all users from a region like New York.

 Users region new york